vens8/ddinter/README.md

 # Drugs Interaction (DDInter) - User Guide

-A simple guide on how to use the drug interaction web application made under Mr. Tavpritesh Sethi @TavLabs, IIIT Delhi.
+A simple guide on how to use the drug interaction web application made under Dr. Tavpritesh Sethi @TavLabs, IIIT Delhi.

 The application can be accessed at: https://ddinter.vercel.app/